miyagi-dev/miyagi/docs/configuration/options.md

 {
 	"favicon": null, // path to a favicon
-	"logo": null, // path to a logo — can be used if the same logo should be used for light and dark mode "mode": "light", // "light", "dark" or "auto" (means it uses the OS setting) "light": {
+	"logo": null, // path to a logo — can be used if the same logo should be used for light and dark mode "light": {
 		// theming for light mode
 		"logo": null, // path to a logo